ara3d/ara3d/README.md

 Q: Where are the build tasks and properties?

-Many of the build tasks and properties are controlled by the `Directory.Build.props` file.
+Many of the build tasks and properties are controlled within the `Directory.Build.props` file whic is automatically included by all projects.